DSpace/RestContract/qaevents.md

 Exposed links:
 * topic: link to the topic to which the event belong to
 * target: link to the item that represent the targe to whom the suggestion apply
-* related: link to a second item that is involved in the nb events (i.e. the project item)
+* related: link to a second item that is involved in the qa events (i.e. the project item)

 Status codes:
 * 200 Ok - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged as an administrator
-* 404 Not found - if no nb event exists with such id
+* 404 Not found - if no qa event exists with such id

 ## Search methods
-### Get nbevents by a given topic
+### Get qaevents by a given topic
-**/api/integration/nbevents/search/findByTopic?topic=:target-key[&size=10&page=0]**
+**/api/integration/qaevents/search/findByTopic?topic=:target-key[&size=10&page=0]**

-It returns the list of nb events from a specific topic
+It returns the list of qa events from a specific topic

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)